wchiquito/jj-for-everyone.github.io/src/jj_log.md

 It consist of a set of **commits** which are related to each other, where one commit is said to be the **parent** or the **child** of another.
 These commits store snapshots of the state of your files, as well as relevant metadata like authorship, timestamp and description.

+## Getting help about using Jujutsu

+We've now used two of Jujutsu's commands: `jj git init` and `jj log`.
+There are **a lot** of commands and flags to modify their behavior.
+I will introduce everything you need, but sometimes you may need to refresh your mind.
+It can also just be valuable to explore on your own.

+You can **pass the `--help` flag to any command** to view contextual documentation.
+For example, `jj --help` will show you the full list of top-level commands that Jujutsu supports.
+`jj log --help` will show you specific information about how to use the `log` command, i.e. how to modify its behavior according to your needs.

+These help pages will feel overwhelming at first.
+But something always sticks, even if you don't notice at first.
+If you keep coming back, you will soon become very efficient at finding relevant information this way.